What Is Lean?

 How Can I Tell If My Child Is Drinking Lean?

-If your child is attempting to make Lean, they might try and take drugs like Phenergan, or similar antihistamines, from your medicine cabinet.
-You may also want to keep an eye on any alcohol you may have in the house, as it is commonly mixed with Lean to increase its effects.
+If your child is attempting to make lean, they might try and take drugs like Phenergan, or similar antihistamines, from your medicine cabinet.
+You may also want to keep an eye on any alcohol you may have in the house, as it is sometimes mixed with lean to increase its effects.

 Your Child Is Using Drug-Specific Language